djpugh/MTfit/docs/source/cli.rst

 ::

-  Commands for using mtfit on a cluster environment using qsub/PBS
+  Commands for using MTfit on a cluster environment using qsub/PBS

 ---------------------------